 With over a million routes connecting more than 7,600 cities by train, searching for a train ticket on Wanderu is a great way to plan your next trip.
+You could even take a train around the entire continental United States!
 Check out our guide on train travel for answers to frequently asked questions about trains, as well as tips on how to snag great deals on train tickets.
-You can use our convenient search tool to find and compare different train tickets from Amtrak, Deutsche Bahn, and more.
+You can use our convenient search tool to find and compare different train tickets from Amtrak (including Acela), Deutsche Bahn, VIA Rail and more.

 Yes, it is often cheaper to buy train tickets online.
 In fact, Saver Fares—the most discounted Amtrak fares—almost always require that you purchase in advance, which is easiest to do online.